SAGARSURI/Android-Examples/README.md

 4) Passing Data from a Service to Activity using Broadcast Receiver
 5) Adding ViewPager like swipe to a Horizontal RecyclerView

-Many more on the way.. :-)
+Many more on the way.. :wink: